hemanth110702/hangman-game/README.md

-# hangman-game
+# Hangman-game

+## Introduction

-Hangman is a guessing game played by two or more persons.
+- Hangman is a guessing game played by two or more persons.

-The person should guess the word correctly what other person thinks in order to win.
+- The person should guess the word correctly what other person thinks in order to win.

-The person should guess the word letter by letter.
+- The person should guess the word letter by letter.

-->This game is build using basics of Python
+- This game is build using basics of Python

 ## Screenshots of the Game: